List of DC Comics characters: F: Faora

+Rita Farr

 Fast Track

-Meena Dhawan is a fictional character appearing in American comic books published by DC Comics who operates as the superhero Fast Track.
-The character was created by Joshua Williamson and Neil Googe, and first appeared in The Flash (vol. 5) #3 (September 2016), subsequently as Fast Track in The Flash (vol. 5) #5 (October 2016) and as the second Negative Flash in The Flash (vol. 5) #35 (January 2018).
+Fast Track (Meena Dhawan) is a character in DC Comics.
+Created by Joshua Williamson, Paul Pelletier and Howard Porter, she first appeared in The Flash (vol. 5) #3 (September 2016), as Fast Track in The Flash (vol. 5) #5 (October 2016), and as the Negative Flash in The Flash (vol. 5) #34 (January 2018).

-After the Speed Force storm on Central City and gained a connection to the Speed Force with superspeed powers, Dhawan is the director of S.T.A.R.
-Labs' Central City branch who became involved in training speedsters, such as Avery Ho and Wallace West, and briefly dated Barry Allen while having encounters with Joseph Carver of Black Hole, but is seemingly killed by Godspeed.
+Dhawan is the director of S.T.A.R.
+Labs' Central City branch which is involved in training speedsters, such as Avery Ho and Ace West, and additionally possesses speedster abilities herself due to a Speed Force storm in Central City.
+She briefly dated Barry Allen while having encounters with Joseph Carver of Black Hole before being seemingly killed by Godspeed.

-She is revived by Black Hole and brainwashed by Gorilla Grodd to obtain a connection to the Negative Speed Force as the "Negative Flash", fighting Barry and Kid Flash.
-Dhawan helped generate the Negative Speed Force storm and acted as an enforcer alongside the other speedsters before being freed by Barry and helping restore Central City back to normal before willingly turning herself in at Iron Heights Penitentiary.
+However, Dhawan returns after being revived and powered by the Negative Speed Force and brainwashed by Gorilla Grodd and Raijin, fighting The Flash and Kid Flash.
+Dhawan helped generate the Negative Speed Force storm as Black Hole's enforcer before being freed by The Flash, helping restore Central City back to normal, and willingly surrendering herself to Iron Heights Penitentiary.

-Fast Track was among the speedsters that help to fight Professor Zoom / Reverse-Flash and the Legion of Zoom.
+She is among the speedsters that help to fight the Reverse-Flash and the Legion of Zoom.

 Fast Track in other media

 Meena Dhawan / Fast Track appears in the eighth season of The Flash, portrayed by Kausar Mohammed.
-This version is the CEO of Fast Track Laboratories and is in love with the amnesiac time remnant of Eobard Thawne.
-The two create the Biometric Lightning Oscillation Chamber (BLOC), which grants Meena super-speed but also connects her to the Negative Speed Force to which Barry Allen and Thawne are able to reverse.
-She helps the Flash fight the Negative Forces, and fights alongside Team against a villainous alternate version of the Reverse-Flash.
-Afterwards, the BLOC is depowered and Meena loses her super-speed.
+This version is the CEO of Fast Track Laboratories who is in love with Eobard Thawne's amnesiac time remnant.
+The two create the Biometric Lightning Oscillation Chamber (BLOC) to grant her super-speed, though the device unintentionally connects her to the Negative Speed Force before Thawne and Barry Allen save her.
+Dhawan later helps Allen and Team Flash fight the Negative Forces.